 Ranma was on him in the next instant, but the man recovered, twisting away and grabbing at two Light Daggers at his waist, wielding them with a surprising degree of skill in comparison to most of the other exorcists Ranma had dealt with.
-That just meant though that he held Ranma back for a brief second, before Ranma grabbed around his wrist as the blade passed through where his stomach had been a moment ago, snapping it, then dodging backwards very slightly to avoid the slashing attack from the other dagger.
+That just meant though that he held Ranma back for a brief second, before Ranma grabbed around his wrist as the blade passed through where his stomach had been a moment ago, snapping it and then dodging backwards very slightly to avoid the slashing attack from the other dagger.

-A second later he kicked out hard catching the man in the sternum, knocking the wind out of him and maybe breaking a rip.
-Before the man could recover, Ranma hit him with a spinning kick, that carried the man over and into the far wall, knocking him out or breaking his neck.
+A second later, he kicked out hard catching the man in the sternum, knocking the wind out of him and maybe breaking a rip.
+Before the man could recover, Ranma hit him with a spinning kick, which carried the man over and into the far wall, knocking him out or breaking his neck.
 At this point Ranma didn’t care which.

 “And that was that,” he muttered, shaking his head.
 “Tough ass hole with that sword in his hand, but after that…”